 Our businesses thrive on mutually beneficial and strong relationships formed with our customers.
 We always emphasise the importance of providing good customer service to all our employees.
 Feedback from customers is reviewed and relevant follow-up actions are performed in a timely manner.
-Good te us as a Gro up t cont inue deliveri ing a high sta andard of se rvice qual ity and wor k across all our operatio ons.
-For FY2023 (FY 2022: Nil co mplaints), the Group o did not receive any official co mplaints fron n oı custo omers.
-We t arget to mai ntain this go od track r ecord of ze ro custome r complaints for FY2024.
+Good relationships with our customers and positive feedback from our customers motivate us as a Group to continue delivering a high standard of service quality and work across all our operations.

+For FY2024 the Group did not receive any official complaints from our customers (FY2023: Nil).
+We target to maintain this good track record of zero customer complaints for FY2025.